gitnacho/docs/docs/core-concepts/angular-navigation.md

 [Playground Demo](https://play.nativescript.org/?template=play-ng&id=U4Rmr9&v=2)

-> **Note:** In the current scenario the Search feature has only one page and it's possible to implement it directly in the `TabContentItem` tag without embedding a `page-router-outlet`.
+> **Note**: In the current scenario the Search feature has only one page and it's possible to implement it directly in the `TabContentItem` tag without embedding a `page-router-outlet`.
 However, in this case there won't be a navigation controller in the `TabContentItem` container and therefore, no `ActionBar`.

 ### Modal View Navigation

 Opening a new navigation controller as a full screen modal view is a very common mobile navigation pattern.
 In this context opening the modal view represents lateral navigation to a new feature.
 You can then leverage the embedded `page-router-outlet` to navigate forward and backward in this feature.
 Closing the modal will navigate laterally back to where the modal view was opened from.
 Below is a diagram that displays how the navigation schema can be implemented using modal views.

-> **Note:** Unlike the `BottomNavigation` component, the state of the modal view isn't kept when navigating away, i.e. closing the modal.
+> **Note**: Unlike the `BottomNavigation` component, the state of the modal view isn't kept when navigating away, i.e. closing the modal.

 ![navigation-diagram-ng-modal](../img/navigation/navigation-diagram-ng-modal.png?raw=true)

 Opening a modal view in NativeScript Angular is done by injecting the `ModalDialogService` in your component and using its `showModal()` method.
 This method has two parameters - a component and an options object.
 The component you pass to the `showModal()` method will become the root of the modal view UI container.
 The navigation to this component is lateral, not forward and you are navigating to it without the router.
 It doesn't have a corresponding route to it and you can't register it as a route in your routes config, but you have to register it manually as an Angular [Entry Component](https://angular.io/guide/entry-components) in your module.

->**Note:** Components that are registered as routes are automatically registered as entry components by Angular.
+> **Note**: Components that are registered as routes are automatically registered as entry components by Angular.
 You don't register them manually.

 Once the modal view is opened it will render the component's UI.
 To implement the diagram above, we have to implement forward navigation inside the modal.
 We do this by having a `page-router-outlet` in the component's template and using the `ngOnInit` hook of the component to navigate to the first route in the modal.
 We are also applying a name to the outlet, because we are going to have two modals, so their outlets will be siblings.
 In general, we recommend that you always name router outlets inside modal views.